ggreer/geoff.greer.fm/_posts/2015-01-03-ten-years-of-progress-in-laptops.md

 <a href="/photos/pics/DSC_8832.JPG"><img alt="Ten years of progress in laptops" src="/photos/pics/thumbs/DSC_8832.JPG" /></a>

-In comparison, phones and tablets have made huge advances.
+Phones and tablets have made huge advances in comparison.
 In 2005, my phone was a [Motorola Razr](https://en.wikipedia.org/wiki/Motorola_Razr#V3).
 In 2010, I had an [iPhone 3G](https://en.wikipedia.org/wiki/IPhone_3G).
-In 2015, I have an [iPhone 6](https://en.wikipedia.org/wiki/IPhone_6).
+Now I have an [iPhone 6](https://en.wikipedia.org/wiki/IPhone_6).
 It's a similar story for tablets.
 The [original iPad](https://en.wikipedia.org/wiki/IPad_%281st_generation%29) was released in 2010.
 Today's [iPad Air 2](https://en.wikipedia.org/wiki/IPad_Air_2) puts the original to shame.

 This stagnation worries me.
 It's not just Apple neglecting their laptop line.
 I've looked at other brands, and nothing seems enticing.
 I have a ThinkPad X140e.
 Though it's the smallest-screened ThinkPad, it looks monstrous next to the Air.